parisbible/parisbible.github.io/_posts/2021-06-08-welcome-pbp.md

 For any inquiries, suggestions, requests, the team can be reached at [parisbible@gmail.com](mailto:parisbible@gmail.com)

-**Niccolò N. Cappelletto, Estelle Guéville and David Joseph Wrisley**
+**Niccolò Acram Cappelletto, Estelle Guéville and David Joseph Wrisley**